-- Personal factors, which include muscle weakness, balance problems, limited vision and certain medications
+- Personal factors include muscle weakness, balance problems, limited vision and certain medications

-- Environmental factors, which include home hazards such as loose rugs, poor lighting (especially on stairs) and a lack of stair railings or grab bars in the bathroom
+- Environmental factors include home hazards such as loose rugs, poor lighting (especially on stairs) and a lack of stair railings or grab bars in the bathroom

-- Many falls happen when you lose your balance.
-Exercising regularly and rising slowly after eating, sitting or lying down can help avoid dizziness and loss of balance.
+- Focus on balance.
+Exercise regularly to maintain strength, and rise slowly after eating, sitting or lying down to help avoid dizziness and loss of balance.

-- Improper use and handling of medication can create serious safety concerns.
+- Medicate safely.
+Improper use and handling of medication can create serious safety concerns.
 Check medication expiration dates on all prescription and over-the-counter medications – and follow all directions.

-- Post National Poison Control Hotline and other emergency numbers next to all phones for quick access.
-Also store these phone numbers in your mobile phone.
+- Have easy access to emergency numbers.
+Post National Poison Control Hotline and other emergency numbers next to all phones.
+Be sure to add emergency numbers as contacts on your mobile phone as well..

-- Consider wearing an alarm device in case you fall and cannot get up on your own.
+- Wear an alarm device.
+Consider wearing an alarm device in case you fall and cannot get up on your own.

 Prevention safety for senior citizens

-Prevent unnecessary falls and improve your safety by making yourself aware of the environmental hazards.
-Then take action to have them corrected by:
+Prevent unnecessary falls and improve your safety by making yourself aware of environmental hazards.
+Take action to remove fall risks from your home by:

-- Installing secure handrails and bright lights with switches at the top and bottom of stairways.
+- Install secure handrails and bright lights with switches at the top and bottom of stairways.

-- Repairing loose or uneven steps, checking stairs for worn or loose carpeting and installing anti-slip treads.
+- Repair loose or uneven steps.
+Check stairs for worn or loose carpeting and install anti-slip treads.

-- Installing grab bars for the toilet, bathtub and/or shower, and using non-slip mats or decals on ceramic surfaces both inside and outside the tub.
+- Install grab bars for the toilet, bathtub and/or shower, and use non-slip mats or decals on ceramic surfaces both inside and outside the tub.

-- Installing nightlights in areas you frequent at night.
+- Install nightlights in areas you frequent at night.
 Also, consider keeping a flashlight near your bed.

-- Storing frequently-used items on lower shelves in the kitchen to limit the use of stools or step-ladders.
+- Store frequently-used items on lower shelves in the kitchen to limit the use of stools or step-ladders.
 If you must use a step stool, use one with a bar to hold onto.